cybojanek/ssssup/README.md

 * **nginx**
   * Set to a non empty url that points to the nginx stat module
-  * You also need to enable the nginx stats moudle with this in your config
+  * You also need to enable the nginx stats module:

 ```
 location /nginx_status {